mattgj/Megascans-UE4LiveLink/README.md

 ##

-The LiveLink currently relies on a hard-coded port to receive data from Megascans Bridge : **13428**.
+The LiveLink currently relies on a hard-coded port to receive data from Quixel Bridge : **13428**.
 It can only work with one engine open on your system at a time.

 ##